momentum-mod/docs/content/docs/guides/porting_quake3-to-source.md

 Once all of the textures are converted, now you need to create the VMTs.
 Click Tools > Batch VMT and select all of the VTFs you have just created.
 You do not have to do this one folder at a time, you can select all of them.
 Once all of the textures are selected, press Batch.

-And you�re done!
+And you're done!
 Reopen Hammer and load up the map.
 You should see working textures in the 3D view.

 There will most likely still be some missing textures, but these will be tool textures that Source has an equivalent version of that you should replace them with.
 For a full list of Source tool textures and their uses read here: [https://developer.valvesoftware.com/wiki/Tool_textures](https://developer.valvesoftware.com/wiki/Tool_textures)